-During the week of Feb.
-25, fourth-graders at Accompsett Elementary School participated in a hands-on learning experience.
-The food web program, sponsored by the Parent-Teacher Association’s Cultural Arts program, taught students all about the food chain using real life pond samples.
-Using digital microscopes and tablets, students viewed the microscopic ecosystem of a water droplet.
-Seeing the microscopic organisms opened up a world as the fourth-graders learned about the food chain using plankton.
-The students recorded their observations and worked together to identify the different organisms found in the ocean water.
+The fourth grade students at Accompsett Elementary School participated in a virtual learning experience thanks to a remote lesson with SCOPE educator John Shiels.
+The food web program, sponsored by the Parent-Teacher Association’s Cultural Arts program, taught students about the food chain using real life pond samples that contained plankton.
+While the lessons went virtual this year, the students still had the opportunity to observe a microscopic ecosystem of a water droplet and identify plankton and other organisms found in the water.

 More than 250 parents, students and staff members participated in Smithtown Central School District’s virtual Parent University on March 8.
 Parent University is hosted by the district’s Wellness Committee.
 The evening, themed “Responding to this Moment,” featured more than a dozen workshops for participants in two different sessions.